samsquire/ideas4/README.md

 Data for everyone.

-# 176. Full table scan queries
+# 176. Deliberate Full table scan queries

+This is a low tech search

 A database design that is designed around a centralised full table scan and queries are queued up to be processed during the scan.

 This is faster than doing multiple full time scans at the same time, it's better to saturate IO once than multiple times.

+If you have 100PB of data and it is sharded

 # incomplete ideas